 This peak is not in the book.
+Margo wrote the original post.
+Livingston Douglas added a new route and photos which are set out below.
 Click on the photos to see a larger image.

-From Pocatello, take Bannock Highway south to the West Fork Mink Creek parking lot/West Fork Mink Creek trail head.
-Begin your hike on this well-marked, well-used and very popular trail.
+From Pocatello, take the Bannock Highway south to the West Fork Mink Creek parking lot/West Fork Mink Creek trailhead.
+Begin your hike on this well-marked, popular trail.

-Continue heading along this trail as it travels to the northwest until you reach a junction with Forest Service trail #45 and take this trail.
-Ascend trail #45 and until you reach a saddle, or go off-trail early, as we did, and aim for the summit ridge.
+Continue heading along this trail as it travels to the northwest until you reach a junction with FST-045 and take this trail.
+Ascend FST-045 until you reach a saddle or go off-trail early, as we did, and aim for the summit ridge.

-Hike along the gentle ridge until you reach the summit cairn and enjoy views of peaks in the Bannock and Portneuf mountain ranges.
+Hike along the gentle ridge until you reach the summit cairn and enjoy views of peaks in the Bannock and Portneuf Ranges.

-As the GPS track shows (below), we took the south ridge all the way back down.
+As the GPS track shows, we took the south ridge all the way back down.
 This required us to pass through a thick riparian area on a steep, loose-ish slope and then find a way to cross West Fork Mink Creek.
-A better option might have been to hike off the ridge to the east, before reaching the riparian area, and descending to the highway.
+A better option might have been to hike off the ridge to the east, before reaching the riparian area, and descend to the highway.
 Either way, it is a short hike back to the parking lot from either location.

 From the junction of Portneuf Road and the Bannock Highway, drive south on the Bannock Highway for 6.4 miles to the trailhead parking area for the West Fork Mink Creek Trail on the right/west side of the highway.
 Park here (5,200 feet).